-The Company recognises the need the embrace the Internet of Things (IoT), but at the same time maintain the resilience the of the Balancing Mechanism, by ensuring that Market Participants have appropriate levels of connectivity and Power-Supply (loss of mains) resilience protection.
+National Grid ESO recognises the need the embrace the Internet of Things (IoT), but at the same time must maintain the resilience the of the Balancing Mechanism, by ensuring that Market Participants have appropriate levels of connectivity and Power-Supply (loss of mains) protection.

-Traditionally, communication services between The Company and participants have been solely through the use of fixed-line Multi-Protocol Label Switching (MPLS) connections, for EDL/EDT services.
+Traditionally, communication services between NGESO and Market Participants have been solely through the use of fixed-line (MPLS) connections, for EDL/EDT services.
 It is recognised that these services can be potentially cost-prohibitive, especially for Market Participants wishing to enter the Balancing Mechanism for the first time.

-The Company has embraced IoT technology, making available the WA API and the Operational Metering hub to Market Participants.
-Market Participants are free to use such technologies, until such time that their portfolio of BM Units exceeds certain thresholds or for Market Participants who are Defence Service Providers or a Restoration Contractors.
-Above these limits, the participants will be required to move over to fixed-line and RTU technology, where power-resilience is guaranteed through telecom service providers.
+National Grid ESO has embraced IoT technology, making available the WA API and Operational Metering hub to Market Participants.
+Market Participants are free to use such technologies, until such time their portfolio exceeds certain thresholds.
+Beyond these limits, the Market Participant will be required to move over to fixed-line and RTU technology, where power-resilience is guaranteed through telecom service providers.

-Data latency (transmission time between the Market Participant and The Company boundary) should be kept as low as possible, but it is recognised that maximum limits may need to be applied.
-Such limits will remain under constant review by The Company and published by The Company on The Company's Website though they would not be expected to apply retrospectively.
+Data Latency (transmission time between the Market Participant and the NGESO boundary) should be kept as low as possible, but it is recognised that maximum limits may need to be applied.
+Such limits will remain under constant review and published when avilable.